List of Keto Vegetables – 12 Keto Veggies

 Zucchini

-Like cucumber, it is very low in carbs and calories, but you can make far more dishes using zucchini.
-You can cut them in long strips, spiralize and prepare low-carb noodles.
+Like cucumber, zucchini is very low in carbs and calories, but it can be used to make far more dishes.
+For example, you can cut it into long strips, spiralize it, and prepare low-carb noodles.

-For those who crave french fries, zucchini fries can serve as a low-carb alternative – try to fry or bake breaded sticks of zucchini covered with parmesan cheese.
+For those who crave French fries, zucchini fries can be a low-carb alternative.
+Try frying or baking breaded sticks of zucchini covered with parmesan cheese.

 Other options include but are not limited to lasagna and pizza crusts.